map of the United States with lines and lights indicating connections between states.

 Do states use the same exemption certificates for all exempt purchases?

 Some states, like California and Kentucky, have different certificates for each type of exemption, including specific industries.
-This can also be true for different types of nonprofit organizations, as is the case for Colorado and Maine, to name a couple.
+This can also be true for different types of nonprofit organizations, as is the case in Colorado and Maine, to name a couple.

 How long do you need to keep exemption certificates on file?